-Outcome 5.3: Effective and efficient corporate and administrative services Percentage of Corporate Business Plan actions Customer Service Charter implemented in scheduled timeframes available to public.
-Community satisfaction with customer services Corporate Business Plan implementation a work in progress and is subject to annual fiscal parameters.
+utcome 5.3: Effective and efficient corporate and administrative services Percentage of Corporate Business Plan actions implemented in scheduled timeframes Community satisfaction with customer services Customer Service Charter available to public.
+Corporate Business Plan implementation a work in progress and is subject to annual fiscal parameters.